rv178/cgmu/README.md

 ## WIP

--   works but nothing has been implemented yet
+-   but hey it works

 ## Install:

--   A precompiled binary is available in `bin/` but if you wanna manually compile then
+-   A precompiled binary is available in `bin/` but if you wanna manually compile then:

 ```
 rm -rf bin